atavakoulnia/franks-fantastic-furniture/README.md

 - DELETE for Customers, Orders, Transactions, Products, Employees
 - Search/filter is fully functional for Customers (only need one)

+What we need:
+- INSERT for Transactions
+- Fix INSERT for Orders
+- Fix DELETE relationship between Transactions/Orders (not too important)

 More info:
 - The INSERT function works for Orders sometimes.
 I'm pretty sure it's something to do with the foreign keys.
-- I haven't attempted writing the code for UPDATE and INSERT for Transactions yet.
+- I attempted writing the code for UPDATE (see file 'example-code-for-update-customers(temp).html')
 - The DELETE function works for all the tables but for example, if I delete a row from the Transactions table (page), it does not delete the row associated with the order_id in the Orders table (page).
 I don't think it's a big deal?
 Not sure if we will get points off.